MSc Degree Programme:

 From carbon capture to sustainable water resources, from alternative energy technologies to advanced pharmaceutical processes, chemical engineers address the frontiers of important global challenges.
 An one-year MSc programme at the University of Edinburgh will immerse you in the most up-to-date developments in these fields, through a combination of taught modules, workshops, an MSc Research Dissertation and a number of supporting activities, with a particular emphasis on multi-scale approaches to Chemical Engineering, from the nano-scale to the process scale.

 A unique feature of our MSc programme in Advanced Chemical Engineering is the strong involvement of the UK and EU chemical engineering industry.
 The programme is advised by an Industrial Board of Experts, while MSc Research Dissertation projects are formulated and co-advised by industrial partners, with topics ranging from Computational Fluid Dynamics (CFD) for medical applications, to carbon capture and storage, and to continuous manufacturing for the pharmaceutical industry.

 A total of more than 50 graduates and current students from 4 continents and 20 countries illustrate the great diversity of our MSc programme, while more than 20 industrial partners have actively participated in the inception and supervision of MSc Research Dissertation projects.

 - Numerical Methods for Chemical Engineers (MSc)

 - Molecular Thermodynamics (MSc)

 - Advanced Chemical Engineering Dissertation (MSc)

-Students must select one of the following courses during Semester 1:
+Students can select one of the following courses during Semester 1: